studioijeoma/ijeomamotion/readme.md

 `Motion.setup(this);`

 in setup.
 After you can try out the examples below.
+Please also check the examples in the download.

 #Examples

-Sketch a basic tween
+Sketch a basic tween animation:

 ```java
 Tween t;